-Step 1 – Understand how drawing assets from different kinds of account will impact the taxes you’ll need to pay when you draw down in retirement.
-There are essentially three places to hold your retirement savings which are covered below.
-Ideally prepare for your draw down by positioning your savings & investments into the appropriate accounts so they can can be drawn down tax efficiently.
-The reality for most people is that most of their savings are in Qualified Accounts.
-How this money is held goes to the next item – tax efficiently drawdowns of these assets.
+Drawing assets from different kinds of accounts will impact the taxes you’ll need to pay when you draw down in retirement.
+There are essentially three places to hold your retirement savings, which are covered below.
+Ideally, prepare for your drawdown by positioning your savings and investments into the appropriate accounts so they can can be drawn down tax efficiently.
+The reality for most people is that most of their savings are in qualified accounts.
+How this money is held goes to the next item – tax efficient drawdowns of these assets.

-- Post Tax /Non-Qualified (normal savings/brokerage accounts) – some people that are good savers/investors have built up money here.
-You’ve already paid income taxes and you’ll only be subject to short or long term capital gains taxes (which are significantly lower than income taxes ex.
-15% long term capital gains vs 25% income tax for married people making between $75K to $150K).
+- Post Tax /Non-Qualified (normal savings/brokerage accounts) – Some people that are good savers/investors have built up money here.
+You’ve already paid income taxes and you’ll only be subject to short- or long-term capital gains taxes (which are significantly lower than income taxes; for example, 15% long term capital gains vs. 25% income tax for married people making between $75K to $150K).

-- Roth IRA – this is an IRA that is subject to the rules applying to a traditional IRA except it’s post tax money that is invested in a ROTH IRA where the savings grow tax free and are also not taxed when you withdraw the money.
-Note – ROTH’s are not simple, but if you can manage to get more of your money into the ROTH vehicle it can be worth it for you AND your heirs since it’s not subject to RMDs (Required Minimum Distributions) and it can be inherited.
+- Roth IRA – This is an IRA that is subject to the rules applying to a traditional IRA, except that it is post tax money that is invested in a Roth IRA where the savings grow tax free and are also not taxed when you withdraw the money.
+Note: Roths are not simple, but if you can manage to get more of your money into the Roth vehicle, it can be worth it for you and your heirs since it is not subject to required minimum distributions (RMDs) and it can be inherited.

-Step 2 – Tax efficiently drawdown these assets by managing how you draw the assets from each one.
-The order in which you approach your retirement matters a lot and can have a huge impact on your retirement income.
-If you have enough assets you’ll need to plan your drawdown in a way to try to avoid being pushed into higher tax brackets.
+Tax efficiently drawdown these assets by managing how you draw the assets from each one.
+The order in which you approach your retirement matters greatly and can have a huge impact on your retirement income.
+If you have enough assets, you’ll need to plan your drawdown in a way to try to avoid being pushed into higher tax brackets.
 The rule of thumb for tax efficient drawdown is the following:

-- First – deplete assets that are already tax effected (Non-Qualified money above) since it buys you more time for your Qualified money to grow.
+- Deplete assets that are already tax effected (non-qualified money above) since it buys you more time for your qualified money to grow.

-- Second – use tax deferred (Qualified money) since it allows your tax free (Roth) money to grow.
-Note your Qualified money will be subject RMDs after age 70 ½ – the IRS has required minimum distributions from Traditional IRAs and 401(k)s.
+- Use tax-deferred (qualified money) since it allows your tax free (Roth) money to grow.
+Note that your qualified money will be subject RMDs after age 70 ½ – the IRS has required minimum distributions from traditional IRAs and 401(k)s.

-- Keep two-to-five years of retirement income in cash, or cash equivalents like TIPS (Treasury Inflation Protected Securities).
+- Keep two to five years of retirement income in cash, or cash equivalents like Treasury Inflation Protected Securities (TIPS).